vkurup/kurup.org/blog/_posts/2006-08-22-pediatric-endocrinologist-for-hire.markdown

 date: 2006/08/22 00:00:00
 layout: post
 title: "Pediatric Endocrinologist for Hire"
-categories: endocrinology, job, search, pediatric
+tags: endocrinology job search pediatric
 ---

 Mala finishes her fellowship in July 2007, so we've entered job search mode.
 We've got a few interviews scheduled, but it just seems harder than it should be to find out who has positions available.